-The Coral Identification Capacity Building Program (CICBP) is a David and Lucile Packard Foundation funded program in 2009-2010 with the goal to increase the number of people actively using coral identification skills in community, scientific and resource monitoring.
+The Coral Identification Capacity Building Program (CICBP) seeks to increase the number of people actively using coral identification skills in community, scientific and resource monitoring.

 Reefs are, in large part, built by corals and the status and health of corals is a first order indicator of reef condition.
 Despite the progress made by scientists in understanding coral taxonomy, the lack of practitioners who can accurately identify corals to an appropriate level remains a major impediment to resource management and conservation of coral reefs worldwide.
 Without good basic information about the health and status of coral communities it is very difficult to compare and contrast sites or understand trends in reef health.